Tucson police officer responding to call dies in overnight crash

 PHOENIX — A Tucson police officer responding to a service call died Sunday night after he was involved in a crash, authorities said.

-The crash happened near Campbell Avenue and Sixth Street, the Tucson Police Department said.
+The crash happened around 10 p.m. near Campbell Avenue and Sixth Street, the Tucson Police Department said.

-“As we grieve, we extend our heartfelt condolences to his family, friends and fellow department members,” the department said in a social media post.
+Adam Buckner, 31, was traveling through Sixth Street with his siren and lights on when his vehicle was struck by another vehicle that failed to yield when it was turning left, Tucson Chief of Police Chad Kasmar said during a press conference Monday morning.

+“Our hearts go out to officer Buckner’s wife, who lost her best friend and her husband.
+To Adam’s brothers, sisters, mother and his entire family, and everyone who knew and loved him, please know that your Tucson Police Department grieves with you,” Kasmar said.

 We want to hear from you.